 Price: £1249-£3399+

 Silentnight is one of Britain's most popular budget mattress brands.
 It has 'Superbrand' status as a nationally recognised name.
 In terms of mattresses, they focus on pocket sprung and all-foam mattress varieties in a selection of firmnesses, and offer eco-friendly options too.
-Their most popular mattresses are often slimmer pocket sprung choices.
-They have good scores on initial comfort, with some limited customer feedback about durability over time.
+Their most popular mattresses are often slimmer pocket sprung choices, with their newest Just Sleep brand delivering high-value to customers within 48 hours.

 Overall Score for Memory Foam: 8.8/10